Doha (municipality): History

+Doha first appeared in the records in around the 1820s.
+It initially appeared near the already established settlement of Al Bidda.
+The settlement of Doha later engulfed Al Bidda.

-In 1950, prior to the official establishment of Ad-Dawhah municipality, Phillip L. Plant, British adviser to the Emir, initiated the first municipal projects in Qatar.
-Starting with remodeling the old complex of the Old Amiri Palace, Plant then initiated the construction of a seaside road about a half-mile in length which opened up and made accessible the half dozen jetties along Doha's most built-up section.
+In 1950, prior to the official establishment of Doha Municipality, Phillip L. Plant, British adviser to the emir, initiated the first municipal projects in Qatar.
+Starting with remodeling the old complex of the Old Amiri Palace, Plant then oversaw the construction of a seaside road about a half-mile in length which opened up and made accessible the half dozen jetties along Doha's most built-up section.
 In 1963, the municipality was formally established.

 In 1981, an extensive survey of plants in Doha revealed that the total cultivated area was approximately 265,650 square meters.
 The number of standing trees that year was 16,909, and there were 26,560 flowering shrubs.
 The green area planted in 1981 covered about 209,349 square meters, and at least 89 agricultural projects were implemented.

 According to municipal records, the total number of landscaped roundabouts at the end of 1984 was 40.
 Overall, 83,000 square meters of these roundabouts comprised landscaped areas, with 177 trees and over 28,000 shrubs.

 Municipal authorities began an extensive campaign to create names for streets throughout Doha in the 1980s.
 In 1985, they began to develop signage for every street.
 An alphabetical deed system for every building parcel in Doha was developed, with the Real Estate Registration and Documentation Department photographing and copying to microfilm the deeds to buildings.
 Also in 1985, the Planning Department of Doha Municipality initiated a campaign to demolish old and abandoned buildings in downtown Doha and to redevelop its ring roads.

-The government spent an exorbitant amount of money on buying back land from tribal landowners in the city.
+The government spent a significant amount of money on buying back land from tribal landowners in the city.
 Between 1975 and 1985, approximately QAR 4 billion was spent on the process, resulting in an increase of 3.1 square kilometers in the developed area of downtown Doha.
 From 1981 to 1985, Doha Municipality invested QAR 371 million into large-scale developments in the city and QAR 136 million into developing and maintaining parks and landscaping.

 By 1986, Doha's total cultivated land area had increased to 1,002,364 square meters, spread across 180 agricultural projects throughout the city.
 The number of trees planted in the city had risen to 38,380, and the number of shrubs and flowering plants reached approximately 575,774.
 The green areas covered 770,045 square meters, with an additional 40,984 square meters of sand and gravel surfaces, considered an integral part of agricultural works, along with 2,201 square meters of rock gardens.
-Modern irrigation systems for landscaping, including drip irrigation systems, were installed in mid-1980s using treated water from the wastewater treatment plant in Nuaija.
+Modern irrigation systems for landscaping, including drip irrigation systems, were installed in the mid-1980s using treated water from the wastewater treatment plant in Nuaija.